raphaelpinel/your-activities/README.md

 create a gitignore file from template
-`dotnet new gitignore --force`
+`dotnet new gitignore --force` if .gitignore is created late, you need to commit deleting the obj folders `git rm -rf API/obj Application/obj Persistence/obj` These folders will be recreated by running the app

 Example of running the application
 `dotnet run -p API/`
 Open the browser and paste `http://localhost:5000/api/values` or `http://localhost:5000/api/values/33`

+Add Nuget package
+Open command palette Cmd Shift P
+Nuget Add Package
+Microsoft.EntityFrameworkCore
+Microsoft.EntityFrameworkCore.sqlite
+add to persistence project

+run `dotnet restore`